All you need to know about your child's entitlement, eligibility and the application process.

-It can get a bit confusing working out when your child's free entitlement can start depending on when their birthday is.
-All children who will be 3 years of age before 1 March 2023 are entitled to 1140 hours statutory funding place during session August 2022/2023:
+All children who will be 3 years of age before the 1 March 2025 are entitled to receive up to 1140 hours statutory funded place during session 2024-2025.

 Applying for an early learning and childcare placement

-Children will normally attend an ELC establishment closest to their home but you can apply to any establishment, in accordance with the admissions policy, should you wish to do so.
+Children will normally attend an ELC establishment closest to their home but you can apply to any establishment, in line with the admissions policy, should you wish to do so.

-Applications should be returned to your first choice of ELC provider by Friday, 11 February 2022.
+You should return your application by email, post or hand it in to your first choice of ELC provider by Friday, 16 February 2024.